ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The PCB's were kindly supported by [PCBWay](https://www.pcbway.com) that made the development of this PCB possible.<br>
 The PCB was designed with Fritzing and the Gerber files uploaded to PCBWay.
 Delivery to The Netherlands was within a week.
 Piece of cake.<br>

-In the [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.
+In [PDF](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock/blob/main/NanoESP32-PCB.pdf) the solder instructions are documented.

 [PCB in Action](https://github.com/user-attachments/assets/d6f986bc-7fbc-4ec3-888b-1f40599507ed) <br>
 All LEDs functioning.